 kWh = Joules ÷ 3,600,000

-Or, working directly from watts and seconds:
+Or, operating at once from watts and seconds:

 kWh = Watts × Seconds ÷ 3,600,000

-| Grid / Region | CO₂e per kWh | Notes |
+| Grid / location | CO₂e consistent with kWh | Notes |

 |---|---|---|